4 Financial Assistance Programs for Seniors and Family Caregivers

-Many of us see our caregiving responsibilities as a privilege – but they can certainly be stressful too.
+Many of us see our caregiving responsibilities as a privilege, but they can also be stressful.

 Just a few clicks around GenWorth’s Cost of Care Survey shows how exorbitant even adult day program costs can be, let alone in-home care or nursing home facilities.